Crabcyborg/min-string/README.md

 The script is 7KB minified.

 min-string only works on arrays of integers between 0 and 255.
 Compression ratios are usually within between 25% to 35% of the original size but results vary.
+It's intended for small data and has not been tested with large sets of data.

 Read about the blog post that inspired it here https://crabcyb.org/post/minimizing-shape-up

+The package is free to use for any use.
+I would love to know if you use it in your project.